datalab-org/datalab/pydatalab/docs/config.md

 Each is configured differently.

+#### GitHub OAuth2

-For GitHub, you must register a [GitHub OAuth application](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) for your instance, providing the client ID and secret in the `.env` for the API.
+For GitHub, you must register a [GitHub OAuth application](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) for your instance, providing the client ID and secret in the `.env` for the API, using the variable names `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET`.
+These should be provided in a `.env` file local to your app and not added to your main config file.

 The authorization callback URL in the GitHub app settings should be set to `<YOUR_API_URL>/login/github/authorized`.
 A user's first login may direct them to this page rather than the web app, depending on their browser.